monmima/main-aide-memoire/zzzz-notes/wordpress/README.md

 Thanks to YB for this tip.

-To rescan a site that has WPML on it, go to your dashboard, and find Localisation du thème et des plugins under WPML.
+To rescan a site that has WPML in it, go to your dashboard, and find Localisation du thème et des plugins under WPML.
 Then do this:

 ![Rescannign WPML content](./img/rescan.png)